 Macrophytic vegetation has been used for many years as an indicator of wetland condition.
 One very common and well-recognized indicator is the Floristic Quality Index (FQI); this evaluates the quality of a plant community using all of the plants at a site.
 Each species is given a Coefficient of Conservatizm (C) score based on the level of disturbance that characterizes each plant species' habitat.
 A species found in only undisturbed, high quality sites will have a high C score (maximum 10), while a weedy species will have a low C score (minimum 0).
 These C scores have been determined for various areas of the country by plant experts; we used the published C values for the midwest.
 The FQI is an average of all of the C scores of the species growing at a site, divided by the square root of the number of species.
 The CWM wetland vegetation index is based largely on C scores for wetland species.

-The map (Figure 12) shows the distribution of Great Lakes coastal wetland vegetation index scores across the basin.
-Note that there are long stretches of Great Lakes coastline that do not have coastal wetlands due to topography and geology.
-Sites with low FQI scores are concentrated in the southern Great Lakes, where there are large amounts of both agriculture and urban development, and where water levels may be more tightly regulated (e.g., Lake Ontario), while sites with high FQI scores are concentrated in the northern Great Lakes.
+EPAGLNPO GL-00E01567-6 Semi-annual report October 2018 Page 32 of 120 concentrated in the southern Great Lakes, where there are large amounts of both agriculture and urban development, and where water levels may be more tightly regulated (e.g., Lake Ontario), while sites with high FQI scores are concentrated in the northern Great Lakes.
 Even in the north, an urban area like Duluth, MN may have high quality wetlands in protected sites and lower quality degraded wetlands in the lower reaches of estuaries (drowned river mouths) where there are legacy effects from the pre-Clean Water Act era, along with nutrient enrichment or heavy siltation from industrial development and/or sewage effluent.
 Benchmark sites in need of restoration will also have lower condition scores.
 Note that this IBI has been updated and adjusted since the start of the project, accounting for the shift in condition scores for a handful of sites.
 This adjustment was necessary to reflect changes in the taxonomic treatment of many marsh plants in the 2012 Michigan Flora and Flora of North America.
+EPAGLNPO GL-00E01567-6 Semi-annual report October 2018 Page 33 of 120